sozialhelden/wheelmap-classic/README.md

     bundle exec rake db:create:all

-7. Then log into the mysql server and pipe in the `db.structure.sql` file manually into the database you want to use, for example:
+7. Then log into the mysql server and pipe the `structure.sql` file into the database you want to use, for example:

     mysql -u root wheelmap_development < db/structure.sql